 - 500g pasta (a small or mixed variety)

 - 100-150g mushrooms (brown or shiitake or whatever other kind you like)

 - 1 teaspoon dried thyme (or 2 teaspoons fresh)

 - 3-4 cherry tomatoes or half a medium-sized tomato, chopped (and if no tomatoes are available, then use 1 teaspoon of concentrated tomato paste)

-- 1-2 handfuls of baby spinach (optional), finely chopped
+- 1-2 handfuls of baby spinach or chard (optional), finely chopped

 - 2-4 Tablespoons nutritional yeast (the amount depends on whether you use any cheese)